How do people get those amazing, contrasting images that jump out at you and demand your attention?

 Overview of the Curves Panel

-Now that you’ve got the gist of how to use the curve, what do all these other icons do?
+Now that you’ve got the gist of using the curves, what do all these other icons do?

 The little hand at the top allows you to click anywhere within an image, then drag up to lighten or down to darken.
 This can help you be more exact in choosing points.
 You don’t have to guess where to click on the line to affect a certain part of the image.